The Climate and Transit Quiz

 France’s Weight Tax on SUVs: A Practical Breakdown

-Understanding the Weight Tax France´s weight tax is an annual road tax payable each year rather than a new car sales tax and is assessed based on the weight of the vehicle.
+Understanding the Weight Tax France´s weight tax is an annual road tax payable each year and is assessed based on the weight of the vehicle.
 France implemented a weight-based tax on SUVs and other high-emission vehicles to encourage the purchase of more environmentally friendly cars.
-This tax is […]
+This tax is essentially a surcharge added to the standard […]

 Read More

 Biological evolution gave humans a fairness instinct, and cultural evolution has promoted fairness above other competing values in the developed world because it critically enables complex cooperation, a crucial component for economic gain and rising living standards.
-Populism is a political ideology or movement that champions the interests of the common people against the perceived […]
+Everyone has their own idea of which policies and ideas constitute “fairness” in a society and which are […]

 Read More